Ball – 12 inches in circumference

 Rally scoring (points can be won by the serving or receiving team)

-Games are played to 21.
+Teams will play 3 sets to 21.
 You must win by two points.

 Switch sides after one team reaches 11 points.

 The ball isn’t hit back into the net within 3 hits

 The ball hits the rim (including clips) (Even during a serve–rim shots don’t count as a “let”)

 The ball does not bounce off the net in a single bounce.
 (It must clear the rim in order to be good)

 There is an illegal serve or other infraction